worldbank/metadata-editor/docs/template-manager/image.md

 ![image](https://user-images.githubusercontent.com/35276300/216682630-8feb34dc-5b6c-4547-b875-6019440f6a52.png)

 You may use a low resolution JPG copy of the image as thumbnail.
-The image itself (low resolution) will be used as thumbnail (in a NADA catalog).

-To generate labels for the image, which may be stored as keywords, you may use an AI application like Google Vision: https://cloud.google.com/vision
+To suggest labels to be used as keywords to describe the image, you may also use an AI application like Google Vision: https://cloud.google.com/vision

 ![image](https://user-images.githubusercontent.com/35276300/216649741-a3ea08ed-d30d-4f53-8824-28b54a980d42.png)

 ![image](https://user-images.githubusercontent.com/35276300/216650120-5c5146c8-7e2d-4b12-b07e-eb25121f2095.png)

 The labels that will be returned will not always be accurate.
-You will have to select the ones you consider relevant.
-And of course, you may add your own labels.
+The results for the image we use as an example are mostly irrelevant; in many cases however, the AI tool will provide useful suggestions.
+But you will always have to inspect them and select the ones you consider relevant.
+And you are of course not limited to labels suggested by an AI application.
+You may enter your own.

 ![image](https://user-images.githubusercontent.com/35276300/216650257-1ebf6baf-494d-4391-b87e-aefc03187b7d.png)